Deepam-Rai/Machine-Learning-SSSIHL/README.md

 # Machine-Learning-SSSIHL
 This is the repository for Machine Learning course at Sri Sathya Sai Institute of Higher Learning, MDH.
-You can find the lecture notes, python tutorials and assignments for this course.
+It is forked from Asst.
+Prof. Sampath Lonka's github repo.